Posted under » Ubuntu on 14 May 2026

-If you want your ubuntu giving the latest php, then you should upgrade.
-Please note this could be a risky process and best that you start from scratch.
-Otherwise, make a full backup first.
+If you want your ubuntu giving the latest php or MySQL, then you should upgrade.
+Other than that, things are generally better in the updated version especially if you are upgrading the desktop version of ubuntu.
+The UI/UX is much better.
+Please note this can be risky and you should make a full backup before attempting.

-This is my experience upgrading from 20.04 LTS Fossa to 22.04 LTS Jellyfish.
+I had experience upgrading Ubuntu before but this is my experience upgrading from 24.04 Numbat to 26.04 LTS Raccoon.
 As usual we begin as SUDO with

 $ apt-get update $ apt-get upgrade